Posted by Munky

 Fortunately my partner bought me a Vaporesso Target Pro for my birthday and I got a Vaporesso Gemini tank to go with it.
 Being an old skool gaming geek I just loved the retro Quickshot joystick look about it.

 It’s been going great for me until last week when, while fitting the new coils, I noticed the negative pin had come loose, moving up and down in the slot.
 This was having an adverse effect on the resistance of my coils by altering the tension on the coils as the pin moved about.
 At this point I could either send it back, leaving me without a tank for a week or so, or set about securing the post.
-I decided to secure the post and it turned out a lot simpler than I thought it would.
+I thought securing the post was going to be more difficult.

 Continue reading “Gemini tank by Vaporesso and loose negative post fix”